EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-menu.md

     # ...
 ```

-In this example, the main menu displays two "empty" (non-clickable elements)
+In this example, the main menu displays two "empty" elements called `Clients`
-called `Clients` and `Products`.
-Point to any of these items with your mouse or
+and `Products`.
+Point to any of these items with your mouse or your finger and
-your finger and the second level submenu will be displayed.
-In this example, the
+the second level submenu will be displayed.
+In this example, the submenus just
-submenus just display regular links to the `list` view of some entities.
+display regular links to the `list` view of some entities.

 Combining all the options explained in the previous sections you can create very
 advanced menus with two-level submenus and all kind of items: